awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

     }
     ```
   + Once access to a snapshot has been revoked from an AWS account, no users in that account can access the snapshot, even if they have IAM policies that allow actions on the previously shared snapshot resource\.

-### Scheduling Snapshots<a name="working-with-snapshot-scheduling"></a>

-You can create snapshots for your cluster on a regular interval by creating a snapshot schedule\.
-When Amazon Redshift creates snapshots according to a schedule they are automated snapshots, which means there are no storage costs\.